MethodAtlas

 3. These institutional differences persisted and shaped modern economic outcomes.

-This claim is the : the instrument (settler mortality) affects the outcome (GDP) only through the endogenous variable (institutions).
-If this holds, 2SLS can recover the causal effect of institutions on development.
+This assumption is the : the instrument (settler mortality) affects the outcome (GDP) only through the endogenous variable (institutions).
+If this restriction holds, 2SLS can recover the causal effect of institutions on development.
 A related strategy that builds on this IV logic is the shift-share (Bartik) instrument, which interacts local exposure shares with national-level shocks to generate cross-sectional variation.

 This strategy is the fundamental logic of instrumental variables: find an external source of variation that shifts the endogenous regressor without directly affecting the outcome, and use that variation to recover causal effects.